A man was killed in an Awendaw collision on Saturday night

 Investigation Underway

-According to Charleston County Coroner Bobbi Jo O’Neal, Cox died from the injuries he sustained in the accident.
 The Charleston County Sheriff’s Office is currently investigating the cause of the crash.
+Details surrounding the circumstances of the collision have not yet been released.

-The community of Ladson and surrounding areas are mourning the loss of David Cox.
-As authorities continue to investigate, details about the crash remain under review.
+The tragic incident has left the community in mourning, and officials continue to gather information to determine the cause of the crash.